 What Does Hard Water Do to a Hot Water Heater?

 No one needs to remind a Houston area homeowner about the effects of hard water on everything from our dishes to our skin and hair.
 Most folks don’t know about the damage that hard water does to our plumbing appliances, particularly our water heaters.

 Moving parts in our faucets and toilets are worn down by the tiny mineral particles in our water supply, causing leaks and premature wear and tear.
 In water heaters, it’s the parts that don’t move that are more likely to suffer the effects of hard water.

-Why Should You Drain Your Water Heater Tank?
+Why Should You Drain Your Hot Water Heater Tank?

 The key to improving your water heater’s efficiency, performance, and longevity is to have regular maintenance service performed.
 The steel tanks used are adversely affected by hard water sediment that collects at the bottom of the storage tank.
 Over time, this build-up starts blocking the transfer of heat from the gas burner to the water in the tank.

 By having a regular maintenance service performed, including the draining of the tank, the sediment build-up is flushed out of the unit.
 Having this service performed at least once a year can increase your heater’s efficiency by as much as 15% and double the lifespan of the tank by preventing premature corrosion.